Atharva-K12/py2048/README.md

 However in this adaptation of game the the user can specify the board size and the winning value.

+Windows was the OS used to write the program.
+Atom was used as a text editor.

 ![Initial Setup](/Images/InitialSetup.png)